Auth Overview

 - the user is recognized by the SDK and is logged in automatically (credentials stored in browser)

-- the user is automatically logged-in after a successful sign-up.
+- (canonically a registration) the user is automatically logged-in after a successful sign-up.
 Note: a single authentication event occurs.

 React patterns